-Prosecutors should make use of forensic investigators and nurses, medical experts, emergency room physicians, and coroners during trial as a way to educate the judge and jury about non-visible symptoms and the seriousness of attempted, near, and nonfatal strangulation.
+Prosecutors should make use of forensic investigators and nurses, medical experts, emergency room physicians, and coroners during preliminary hearing and trial as a way to educate the judge and jury about non-visible symptoms and the seriousness of attempted, near, and nonfatal strangulation.
 Prosecutors should make clear to the judge and jury that strangulation is a lethal form of domestic violence, as unconsciousness can occur within seconds and death within minutes or less.
+Prosecutors should equip themselves with relevant caselaw that is beginning to specifically outline and describe the dangers of strangulation in a Domestic Violence Context.118

 Alliance for HOPE International operates the Training Institute on Strangulation Prevention (TISP) and provides comprehensive training for all professionals in the handling of near and nonfatal strangulation cases.
-In collaboration with the California District Attorneys Association, the TISP published a manual on the investigation and prosecution of strangulation assaults.
-In 2014, the Domestic Violence Report published a special issue focused on the handling of nonfatal strangulation assaults.
+Their website, library of materials, and specialized trainings are an excellent resource for prosecutors.119 In collaboration with the California District Attorneys Association, the TISP published a manual on the investigation and prosecution of strangulation assaults.120 In 2014, the Domestic Violence Report published a special issue focused on the handling of nonfatal strangulation assaults.121